Ares

 Features

-- Adult god armored with helm, spear, and shield
+- Young-to-middle-aged male god armed with helmet, armour, spear, and shield

-- Accompanied by sons Phobos (Fear) and Deimos (Terror)
+- Two sons Phobos (Phobos, fear) and Deimos (Deimos, terror)

 Stories